How to Track and Improve Your Product Adoption Rate in SaaS15 min read

 Wondering how you can improve the product adoption rate of your SaaS business?
-And what product adoption metrics you should track?
+And what product adoption metrics should you track?

 Without product adoption, your new users will remain stuck in the activation stage, and there will be no growth.
 As users adopt more and more features down their journey and continue getting value from them, they become loyal and profitable customers.

-So let’s look at how you can track and improve your product adoption metrics to drive growth.
+So, let’s look at how you can track and improve your product adoption metrics to drive growth.

 What is product adoption in SaaS?